sirinibin/laravel-5.5-lumen-5.5-with-OAuth2/readme.md

 ## Official Documentation

-Documentation for this template can be found on the [Lumen RESTful API with OAuth2 Documenation](http://laravel-lumen-rest.dockerboxes.us).
+Documentation for this RESTful API can be found on the [Lumen RESTful API with OAuth2 Documenation](http://laravel-lumen-rest.dockerboxes.us).

 ## Security Vulnerabilities